-Goal: Provide regulations and voluntary incentives to encourage practices which protect water quality and reduce stormwater runoff and erosion in order to protect against adverse impacts to the public health, to the land and its vegetation and wildlife, and to the waters of the state and its aguatic life.
+Goal: Provide regulations and voluntary incentives to encourage practices which protect water quality and reduce stormwater runoff and erosion in order to protect against adverse impacts to the public health, to the land and its vegetation and wildlife, and to the waters of the state and its aquatic life.

-- A. Policy SH-18 Shoreline use and development should minimize impacts that contaminate surface or ground water, cause adverse effects on shoreline ecological functions, or impact aesthetic qualities and recreational opportunities, including but not limited to, healthy shellfish harvest, swimming, and boating. - B. Policy SH-19 Ensure mutual consistency with other regulations that address water quality and stormwater quantity, including standards as provided for in TCCTitle 15.05 (Thurston County Storm Water Standards) and Chapter 173-201A WAC (Water Quality Standards). - C. Policy SH-20 Utilize pervious materials and other appropriate low impact development techniques where soils and geologic conditions are suitable and where such practices will reduce stormwater runoff. - D. Policy SH-21 All shoreline use and development shall be conducted in accordance with Chapter 24.20 TCC (Frequently Flooded Areas).
+- A. Policy SH-18 Shoreline use and development should minimize impacts that contaminate surface or ground water, cause adverse effects on shoreline ecological functions, or impact aesthetic qualities and recreational opportunities, including but not limited to, healthy shellfish harvest, swimming, and boating. - B. Policy SH-19 Ensure mutual consistency with other regulations that address water quality and stormwater quantity, including standards as provided for in TCCTitle 15.05 (Thurston County Storm Water Standards) and Chapter 173-201A WAC (Water Quality Standards). - C. Policy SH-20 Utilize pervious materials and other appropriate low impact development techniques where soils and geologic conditions are suitable and where such practices will reduce stormwater runoff. - D. Policy SH-21 All shoreline use and development shall be conducted in accordance with Chapter 24.20 TCC (Frequently Flooded Areas), as included in Appendix E of this Program.
 The subdivision of land should not be established when it would be reasonably foreseeable that the development or use would require structural flood hazard reduction measures within the channel migration zone or floodway.
-When evaluating alternate flood control measures or floodplain restoration opportunities, consider the removal or relocation of structures in flood-prone areas. - E. Policy SH-21.5 Promote the use of and participation in voluntary incentive programs to protect water quality, such as the Thurston County Shore Friendly program, Stream Team initiatives, Thurston County Environmental Health water quality programs, Thurston County Conservation Futures and Open Space Tax Programs, Transfer of Development Rights program, and programs offered by Thurston Conservation District and others. - F. Policy SH-21.6 Prevent the introduction of sediment in eutrophic lakes from wetland encroachment and shoreline erosion which accelerates the aging of these lakes, degrades water quality, impacts aesthetic qualities, recreational opportunities and causes adverse effects on the shoreline ecological function.

-G. Policy SH-21.7 Stormwater outfalls into the rivers, streams, lakes and marine environment should be eliminated and diverted into settling ponds to reduce organics, harmful chemicals and waste from entering these water bodies and degrading water quality and contributing to algae growth.
+When evaluating alternate flood control measures or floodplain restoration opportunities, consider the removal or relocation of structures in flood-prone areas. - E. Policy SH-21.5 Promote the use of and participation in voluntary incentive programs to protect water quality, such as the Thurston Conservation District Shore Friendly program, Stream Team initiatives, Thurston County Environmental Health water quality programs, Thurston County Conservation Futures and Open Space Tax Programs, Transfer of Development Rights program, and programs offered by Thurston Conservation District and others. - F. Policy SH-21.6 Prevent the introduction of sediment in eutrophic lakes from wetland encroachment and shoreline erosion which accelerates the aging of these lakes, degrades water quality, impacts aesthetic qualities, recreational opportunities and causes adverse effects on the shoreline ecological function. - G. Policy SH-21.7 Stormwater outfalls and stormwater drainage from roadways into the rivers, streams, lakes and marine environment should be eliminated and diverted into appropriately designed and located stormwater infrastructure and other methods consistent with the County's stormwater standards to reduce organics, harmful chemicals and waste from entering these water bodies and degrading water quantity, water quality and contributing to algae growth.